Nonprofit Professional Development | Resources for Success

 The Leaderosity Library provides online courses that guide nonprofit professionals through a variety of subjects within the field.
 Because these courses are on-demand, learners have the opportunity to work on their coursework wherever they are and at their own pace.

-Plus, L3 is updated every month so there are always new subjects to learn about.
+Plus, the course catalog is updated every month so there are always new subjects to learn about.
 Because of this, you can rest assured that you’re receiving the latest in nonprofit trends and information.

-Some of the many course options you can find as a part of L3 include:
+Some of the many course options you can find include:

 Certified Nonprofit Professional Credential Program